BJaguar71/Chat-App/README.md

 ## Chat APP:iphone:
 This is native mobile app build with React Native, Expo as well as the Google Firestore Database.
+The users well be abale to choose their a color from for the chat screen background and also a name to start chattingthat will be shown at the top of the chat screen.
+The chats will be saved both in Google Firestore databse as well as the user's device storage so that the user can see previous massages while they're offline.
+The app provide an Anonymously sign in as its user authentication.

 ## Key Features
 App's features: